Your Search Results

 Take a look through the results below, or use the filters to select the facilities you want.
 You can also sort the listings by the popularity or distance.

 The hotel is opposite the farm where Shakespeare's in-laws lived, and this is an interesting little village to visit.
 Like so many of the inns in this area, the building itself is so old it's amazing.

 Dogs are welcome here, and there's a relaxed and friendly atmosphere.
 It's just a short walk to the town centre and tourist attractions of Stratford-upon-Avon.

 Friendly and welcoming village pub in Warwickshire, with a bit of a Cotswold feel.
 Look out for the very sociable doggie landlord, a cuddly pug.

-This is one of the most photographed buildings in Stratford, and its curvy timbers date back to 1595.
+This is one of the most photographed buildings in Stratford, and its curvy timbers look just the part.

 A laid-back village pub that's in the heart of the community, and also gives a warm welcome to visitors.
 Walks all around, and hearty rural portions.

 This traditional timber-framed pub is very popular with locals and a warm welcome for dogs is guaranteed.

 A former coaching inn between Shipston and Stratford, and still a welcome stop for drivers and dogs.
 Take care with the turn to the car park on a bend of the busy road.